Is Visa Inc. (V) a Keeper?

-Visa Inc. (NYSE:V) went down by -1.13% from its latest closing price compared to the recent 1-year high of $252.67.
-The company’s stock price has collected 0.33% of gains in the last five trading sessions.
-Press Release reported on 09/10/21 that Gusto 54 Group Restaurants Choose XTM’s Tipstoday(TM) Program
+Visa Inc. (NYSE:V) went down by -1.15% from its latest closing price compared to the recent 1-year high of $252.67.
+The company’s stock price has collected -1.41% of loss in the last five trading sessions.
+Press Release reported on 09/15/21 that Visa Digitally Enables 16 Million SMBs on Path to Reaching 50 Million Goal Worldwide

 Is It Worth Investing in Visa Inc. (NYSE :V) Right Now?